 - Gun ownership: California’s convicted felons cannot legally possess firearms.

-- Revoked or suspended licenses: Professional licenses may be revoked or suspended because of a cocaine possession conviction.
+- Revoked or suspended licenses: Professional licenses may be revoked or suspended because of a conviction for cocaine possession.

 What Are Some Common Defenses for Cocaine Possession in California?